- Small Business Assistance

 - Governor Charlie Baker announced administrative tax relief to benefit small businesses, including postponing the collection of regular sales tax, meals tax, and room occupancy taxes that would be due in March, April and May so that they will instead be due on June 20, 2020.
 Additionally, all penalties and interest that would otherwise apply will be waived.

 - Further: Businesses that paid less than $150,000 in regular sales plus meals taxes in the year ending February 29, 2020 will be eligible for relief for sales and meals taxes, and business that paid less than $150,000 in room occupancy taxes in the year ending February 29, 2020 will be eligible for relief with respect to room occupancy taxes.

-- The Massachusetts Alcoholic Beverages Control Commission extended the credit terms for all invoices issued on or after January 18, 2020 to on-premises consumption licensees (i.e. bars and restaurants) for payment of those invoices.
+- The Massachusetts Alcoholic Beverages Control Commission extended the credit terms for all invoices issued on or after January 18, 2020, to § 12 licensees are extended by 60 days to a total of 120 days for payment of those invoices.